Getting started with GitLab

 First, select either

-- Import my personal GitLab group, if you want to import just your personal group.
+• Import my personal GitLab group, if you want to import only the repositories that are under your personal namespace.

-If you select the first one you will need your GitLab group key and a personal access token.
+If you select the first option, you will need your GitLab group key and a personal access token.

-If you select the second one you will just need a personal access token.
+If you select the second option, you will just need a personal access token.

 Group key